Politics of Switzerland

-For any change in the constitution, a referendum is mandatory (mandatory referendum); for any change in a law, a referendum can be requested (optional referendum).
+For any change in the constitution, a referendum is mandatory; for any change in a law, a referendum can be requested.
 In addition, the people may present a constitutional popular initiative to introduce amendments to the federal constitution.

 The people also assume a role similar to the constitutional court, which does not exist, and thus sovereignty resides with the people, who exercise supreme political power and act as the guardians of the rule of law.
-According to the V-Dem Democracy indices, Switzerland was, in 2024, the most participatory democratic country in the world and Freedom House has Switzerland as one of the freest countries in the world, scoring 39/40 points on political rights, and 57/60 on civil liberties for a total of 96/100 in 2024.
+According to the V-Dem Democracy indices, Switzerland was, in 2024, the most participatory democratic country in the world and Freedom House has Switzerland as one of the freest countries in the world, scoring 39 out of 40 points on political rights, and 57 out of 60 on civil liberties for a total of 96 out of 100 in 2024.

 According to the V-Dem Democracy indices, Switzerland was, in 2024, the 4th most electorally democratic country in the world.

 Cantonal and municipal politics vary in the different cantons, which may have different systems.